Qatar will pull out of OPEC amid tension with Saudi Arabia

 Qatar's wealth also has seen it take on a larger importance in international politics.
 Its political stances have drawn the ire of its neighbors, particularly Saudi Arabia, OPEC's largest exporter.

-In June 2017, Bahrain, Egypt, Saudi Arabia and the United Arab Emirates began a boycott of Qatar in a political dispute that continues to this day.
+In June 2017, Bahrain, Egypt, Saudi Arabia and the United Arab Emirates cut ties to Qatar in a political dispute that continues to this day.
+They also launched an economic boycott, stopping Qatar Airways flights from using their airspace, closing off the small country's sole land border with Saudi Arabia and blocking its ships from using their ports.

+They say the crisis stems from Qatar's support for extremist groups in the region, charges denied by Doha.
+The four nations have also pointed to Qatar's close relationship with Iran, with which its massive offshore gas field.
+Qatar restored full diplomatic ties to Iran amid the dispute.

+OPEC, or the Organization of the Petroleum Exporting Countries, was formed in 1960 as a reaction to Western domination of the oil industry.

 This story has been corrected to show that the name of the minister is Saad Sherida al-Kaabi.